toptensoftware/flashy/flashy/README.md

 * send magic reboot strings
 * monitor serial port output
 * manage files on the SD card
+* run an interactive shell to work with files on the SD card
 * transfer files between host computer and SD card
-* chain boot to other kernel images on the SD card
+* chain boot to other kernel images

 ... all via a simple serial port connection.

 ### Version 1

-Flashy v1 was heavily based on David Welch's original bootloader program but added support for:
+Flashy v1 was based on David Welch's original bootloader program but added support for:

 * Binary mode transfers (faster than sending .hex file as text)